OpenID Connect (OIDC) Bearer token authentication

 quarkus.log.category."io.quarkus.oidc.runtime.OidcRecorder".min-level=TRACE

-Note that the OpenID Connect Provider externally accessible token and other endpoints may have different HTTP(S) URLs compared to the URLs auto-discovered or configured relative to quarkus.oidc.auth-server-url
+The externally-accessible token of the OIDC provider and other endpoints might have different HTTP(S) URLs compared to the URLs that are auto-discovered or configured relative to the quarkus.oidc.auth-server-url

-internal URL.
-For example, if your SPA acquires a token from an external token endpoint address and sends it to Quarkus as a bearer token then an issuer verification failure may be reported by the endpoint.
+For example, suppose your SPA acquires a token from an external token endpoint address and sends it to Quarkus as a bearer token.

-In such cases, if you work with Keycloak then please start it with a KEYCLOAK_FRONTEND_URL
+In such cases, if you work with Keycloak, start it with the KEYCLOAK_FRONTEND_URL

 confidential client application propagating the access token to the Quarkus service